-- Aggregate Verification Group (V5) - Processed by both CSN & Inceptia
+Aggregate Verification Group (V5) - Processed by both CSN & Inceptia

-While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other three groups.
-The Financial Aid office will request a Verification Worksheet for your appropriate verification group on your MyCSN checklist.
-It is extremely important that you submit the information that is requested in your verification worksheet.
+While most students selected will fall into the Standard Verification Group, some may be chosen for one of the other two groups.

 Federal verification guidelines do not consider copies of a Federal Tax Return as sufficient documentation of income for verification purposes.
 Therefore, students and parents who are selected to verify income and did not use the IRS Data Retrieval process while completing their FAFSA will need to submit copies of an IRS Tax Return Transcript.

 - The following information is needed to request a transcript - Social Security Number, date of birth, and the address on file with the IRS (normally this will be the address used when the most recent tax return was filed).

-- It takes up to 2 weeks for IRS income information to be available for electronic IRS tax return filers, and up to 8-12 weeks for paper IRS tax return filers.
+- It may take up to 2 weeks for IRS income information to be available for electronic IRS tax return filers, and up to 8-12 weeks for paper IRS tax return filers.

 - Be sure to request the "IRS Tax Return Transcript" and not the "IRS Tax Account Transcript".